peterbarraud/the-dr-nefario-bootstrap-setup/readme.md

     1. `appuser` (see the example in this repo)
     2. `appusercollection`

+**Note**: We have one interesting field - a `timestamp` field.
+If you have a timestamp field, we recommend that you us the `_ts` suffix for the field time.
+We will then update that field for any update to a table entry.
+If you make a new entry, you should not set the timestamp field - we will make the timestamp entry.
+If you update the entry, we will update the timestamp entry.

 Notes for objects:
 1. The **object** class constructor takes a single (optional) parameter.
     1. ID will return the complete object (as per the corresponding database entity).
 Update any property and hit save (`{object}->Save();`) and you have an updated database entry